 Your safety is our primary concern.
 We work with some of the best Alaskan pilots, and each carries the necessary full insurance as required.
 The lodge carries complete insurance and is qualified for Alaska backcountry guiding.

 - Physical Requirements: better than average to excellent condition

 - Agility: very good [for getting into and out of small aircraft and traveling on uneven terrain]

 - Weather Conditions: moderate to extreme [January temperatures range from 30° F (-1° C) to -20° F (-29° C), may experience snow, wind or sun.]

 - Mental Requirements: a flexible and positive attitude

 - Photographic Skill Level: intermediate to professional

-- Clients are required to inform us of health problems, allergies and physical limitation at time of booking due to the extreme remote location and physical activities involved, and all clients must sign a liability release waiver prior to the trip
+- Clients are required to inform us of health problems, allergies, and any physical limitations at time of booking due to the extremely remote location and physical activities involved.
+All clients are required to sign a liability release waiver prior to the trip

 Cost is inclusive of all meals, transportation, transfers, guides, and lodging from Anchorage.